-Businesses and corporations need interpreting and translation services so understanding the difference is very important.
+Businesses and corporations need interpreting and translation services therefore understanding the difference is very important.

 Do you know the difference between a certified and qualified interpreter?
 Unfortunately, many businesses are not aware of this difference, nor the specific qualification requirements.
 As a matter of fact, they don’t even know the difference between an interpreter or a translator.

 As an agency owner, it is your responsibility to educate the client so they understand the difference.

 Unfortunately, there are many interpreting agencies that don’t even know the rules, guidelines when contracting an interpreter let alone being able to educate the client.

 Many clients are under the impression that ALL interpreters are CERTIFIED and that ALL interpreters are capable of handling ALL types of assignments.
 And unfortunately, that is so far from the truth!

 When I was operating as an Agency I had to establish a contracting process with characterization for these terms that correlate directly with a definition given by the U.S. Bureau of Labor and Statistics.

 Do you know the difference between certified and qualified Interpreters?

 A certified interpreter is a person who has passed the California Court Interpreter Certification Examination and who has fulfilled the corresponding Judicial Council requirements.

 The state personnel board also provides a certification test for medical and administrative hearing interpreters for California.

 A qualified interpreter is a person who is not a certified interpreter but speaks the language to be interpreted fluently and speaks 2 or more languages fluently and that poses a minimum of 2 years of experience.